 Whenever there's a period of high market volatility, it makes perfect sense that more people would consider long-term certificates of deposit, or CDs.
-After all, you've worked too hard to build your savings, only to watch your nest egg take a beating in a crazy Wall Street afternoon.
+After all, you've worked too hard to build your savings, only to watch your nest egg take a beating on a crazy Wall Street afternoon.

-The Case for 10-Year CD Rates
+The Case for 10-Year CD Rates.

-Regarding 10-year CD rates, we spoke to Eric Stiff, vice president of marketing for Members Credit Union in Winston-Salem, N.C.
+Regarding 10-year CD rates, Ally Bank spoke to Eric Stiff, vice president of marketing for Members Credit Union in Winston-Salem, N.C.
 He said, "There's an opportunity risk in locking your money in for that long."
 He also pointed out that the opportunity risk is a bit greater when rates are lower because things are more likely to improve over the longer term.
 In addition, there's the early withdrawal penalty to contend with should you find yourself needing to access those funds for an unforeseen expense.

-Ally Bank is Here to Help
+Ally Bank Is Here to Help.

 The ladder approach may give you additional advantages when you choose Ally Bank Raise Your Rate CDs for the 2- and 4-year rungs of your ladder.
 With these CDs, you have the option of a one-time rate increase if our Ally Bank 2-Year CD rate goes up; you have the option to increase your rate twice (two times) if our Ally Bank 4-Year CD rate goes up.
 Ally Bank offers CDs for the other rungs of your ladder, too.
 They all come with some of the most competitive CD rates in the country, backed by our Ten Day Best Rate Guarantee.